-In accordance with this mandate to make information publically accessible, the world's research, university, public and special libraries continue to use physical and digital resources and skills to facilitate access to information from a wide range of sources to anticipate and meet the needs of their clients and the wider community; this position has been endorsed by more than 500 library and development associations and institutions in the Lyon Declaration on access to information and development (IFLA, 2014).
+In accordance with this mandate to make information publicly accessible, the world's research, university, public and special libraries continue to use physical and digital resources and skills to facilitate access to information from a wide range of sources to anticipate and meet the needs of their clients and the wider community.
+This mandate follows from the widespread support of more than 600 library, media and development associations and institutions in the Lyon Declaration on access to information and development (IFLA, 2014).